MiddleRaster/MiddleRaster.github.io/README.md

 # MiddleRaster's thoughts
-A blog for my thoughts
+A blog for my thoughts on software development, etc.